bbfrederick/rapidtide/docs/index.rst

 How do I cite this?
 -------------------
 Good question!
 I think the following will work, although I should probably get a DOI for this.
-Frederick, B, delaytools [Computer Software] (2016).
+Frederick, B, rapidtide [Computer Software] (2016).
 Retrieved from https://github.com/bbfrederick/delaytools.

 What’s included in this package?
 ================================